 For couples in the Worcester area that are seeking an “amicable divorce,” Deirdre Healy can help through the entire process.
 As both a mediator and a divorce lawyer, Deirdre Healy can help couples find and agree on meaningful solutions.
 Mediation is quicker, requires less time spent in court, and is arguably a healthier way to handle a separation.

 Deirdre Healy often works with divorced or divorcing couples, but mediation can also be used with couples who were never legally married.
 These cases are call paternity complaints.
+Learn more about paternity mediation here.

 For couples with children, parenting time is a top priority, not only is it common for both parents to have specific expectations and goals regarding parenting time, and there are many available options to go over.
 Deirdre Healy works with couples to find the best parenting time solutions.